Vancouver Public Transit System: SkyTrain, Bus, and 6 More

 Taxi

-Taxi services vary by city, such as Yellow Cab in the downtown Vancouver area, Richmond Taxi in the Richmond area, Bonny’s Taxi in Burnaby, etc. If you need a taxi, you can either call the taxi company or download their app.
+Despite the fact that taxi services vary from city to city, such as, Yellow Cab in the Downtown Vancouver area, Richmond Taxi in the Richmond area, Bonny’s Taxi in Burnaby, etc. If you need a taxi you can either call the taxi company or download their app.

-There are also ride-hailing services such as Uber, Lyft, and Kabu.
-This is a very convenient service as you can easily reserve a ride and pay with your smartphone.
-If there are no cars around or before and after peak times, the fare may be higher.
+Plus there are ride hailing services like Uber, Lyft, and Kabu.
+What’s nice about this is you can reserve a ride and pay very conveniently just on your smartphone.
+The fare may be higher if there aren’t any cars around or before and after peak times.

 Conclusion